mmuller88/mmblog/content/newsletter-20/index.md

 <https://dev.to/techielass/source-control-your-aws-cloudformation-templates-with-github-8im>

-This is a cool article about how to manage you CloudFormation template via GitHub Actions like linting and more.
-But yeah I would recommend not using CloudFormation directly and use AWS CDK :).
+This is a cool article about how to manage your CloudFormation template via GitHub Actions like linting and more.
+But yeah I would recommend not using CloudFormation directly and using AWS CDK :).

 Thanks a lot to the author [Sarah Lean](https://dev.to/techielass)